CSC 8490: Database Systems and File Management

 These are the counterparts to phases 07 and 08.
 The recorder will submit minutes on behalf of the group of meetings that took place since the midterm.
 The individual surveys (which I'll be distributing, like the midterm ones), though, will reflect the whole semester experience.

-Learning about MySQL at Villanova) There's some information here.
+Learning about MySQL at Villanova)

 Back to CSC8490 main page